SaeedHanjani/Devops/README.md

-# Backup and restore Postgres DB in Docker Compose!!!...
+# Backup and restore Postgres DB in Docker Compose!!!...---
 How we can Backup and restore Postgres DB in Docker Compose!

 To create and run a PostgreSQL database using Docker Compose, you'll need to: